nanochess/bootLogo/README.md

 Set color for pen.
 Only 0-3 available in CGA, and 0-15 for EGA/VGA.

+### TO [name] [command or list of commands] END

+This command allows you to define procedures.
+All the definition should fit inside one line (120 characters).

+A single command could be a REPEAT.
+Several commands can be grouped using [ and ].

+For example:

+    TO CURVE REPEAT 4 [LT 10 FD 10] END
+    TO PETAL [CURVE LT 140 CURVE] END
+    TO FLOWER REPEAT 4 [PETAL LT 50] END
+    FLOWER
+    RT 180
+    FD 50
+    RT 140
+    PETAL
+    PU
+    FD 50

 ### QUIT

 Exit to command line (only .COM version)